osohq/oso/vscode/oso/README.md

 Syntax highlighting for `.polar` files as used by [Oso](https://www.osohq.com).

-## Language Server Protocol (LSP) Functionality

-### Features
+## Diagnostics (Errors & Warnings)

-- Diagnostics (errors & warnings) from an Oso policy in the current workspace will be displayed inline in the editor and in the Problems pane.
+Diagnostics (errors & warnings) from an Oso policy in the current workspace will be displayed inline in the editor and in the **Problems** pane.

 ### Known Issues